• Skip to primary navigation

 As one might expect from someone with a terminal degree, I have attended over the years countless conventions, conferences, and colloquia dedicated to the traditional music of the Catholic Church; in Maryland, Pennsylvania, Illinois, Utah, Switzerland, Rome, and so forth—but your symposium was transcendent and unsurpassable.
 I was pondering why this was so … and came up with two preeminent reasons.
 I hope you don’t mind my sharing them.
 First of all, many conferences are basically ‘glorified rehearsals’ wherein precious little instruction is given.
 The kingpin of one such conference justified that approach by saying: “We show you, here, the paradigm.”
 It seems like a decent strategy in theory.
 Nevertheless, in practice I can affirm it’s a poor one.
 But at your conference, you unremittingly provide tips and helpful suggestions.

-At other gatherings, we sing for Masses which are usually empty; we are literally singing to ourselves.
+At other gatherings, we sing for Masses which are usually empty (or near empty).
 But at your symposium, the Masses were overflowing.
 At your conference, we were allowing the People of God to experience this beauty.
 And isn’t that important?
 If we truly believe in the power of authentic church music, why hide it?
+Shouldn’t the People of God take delight in this music?
 I’m sure it was a bit ‘risky’ to allow us to sing at your parish Mass on Sunday, but the results were splendid.
-(If only you could have heard the comments after Mass; the people were flabbergasted, thrilled, moved, and speechless.)
+(If only you could have heard the comments after Mass; the people were flabbergasted, thrilled, and moved to their core.)
 This really sets your gathering apart.
 To use the proverbial phrase, you “put your money where your mouth is.”
-Again, I ask: if we truly believe this music to be appropriate, powerful, sacred, and moving … why hide it?
+Again, I ask: if we truly believe this music to be attractive, powerful, sacred, and moving … why hide it?

 Final Thoughts • I could not agree more!
 We have always made a conscious decision to share the THESAURUS MUSICAE SACRAE (the Church’s “precious treasury of sacred music”) with as many Catholics as we can.
 For instance, the photograph below shows the final Mass we sang during Sacred Music Symposium 2025: